kolibrios-nextgen/kolibrios-nextgen/doc/commit-style.md

 ## Overview

-The project has accepted commit standard for transparency and comprehension of the changes being made.
-The acceptable commit style are described below
+The project accepts commit standard for transparency and comprehension of the changes being made.
+The acceptable commit style is described below

 ## Naming